Updated: January 04, 2021, for the 2021 tax and K-1 season.

 This is the fastest method by far.
-Depending on your portal provider, you’ll simply drag and drop one, or thousands of K-1s, and the system (and/or the Customer Success Team) will do the rest, automatically placing each in their corresponding investor accounts.
-The system then places the files in those investor accounts’ documents section and sends the investor an email informing that a new K-1 (or any other document) is available on their portal.
+Depending on your portal provider, you’ll simply drag and drop one or many K-1s to the investor portal and the system (and/or the Customer Success Team) will do the rest, matching each in their corresponding investor account.
+The system then organizes the documents by investment for your investors.
+In one email investors can get an alert that a new K-1 (or any other document) is available on their portal.
 Software specialized for investment management is also the safest method.
 Documents are not attached in email and reputable platforms use bank-level data security since they’re dealing with PII.

 This is also a great branding opportunity and a way to engage your investors when making K-1 distribution and storage easier and more secure for both you and your investors.
 While your investors are accessing their K-1s, they can appreciate their portfolio performance through visually appealing tables and charts, access other files, and browse new offerings in your pipeline that are seeking capital.

 Investment management software does secure and automated file sharing very well, but that is not the only functionality provided.
 So these systems can take a couple of weeks upfront to onboard and deploy, generally require a larger investment than the simple file sharing systems.

 How to do it right: